winhowes/AuthTranslator/README.md

 go run ./app -debug
 ```

-Then run the CLI to POST a new integration configuration.
-The `-server` flag
+Then run the CLI to manage integrations.
+The `-server` flag controls where
-controls where the CLI sends the request (default `http://localhost:8080/integrations`).
+requests are sent (default `http://localhost:8080/integrations`). `POST` adds a
+new integration, `PUT` updates an existing one and `DELETE` removes it.

 List existing integrations:
 ```bash